“BoJack Horseman” heads to Comedy Central in first-ever deal for Netflix

 Comedy Central has acquired all five seasons of the adult animated show to air on its linear network, as well as select episodes streaming on its site and app.

 The deal provides a more traditional revenue stream for creators like BoJack Horseman‘s Raphael Bob-Waksberg in an industry that’s been rocked by the likes of Netflix, Hulu, and Amazon.
-It’s long been a pain point for showrunners working with streaming services that there’s been no opportunities to make money on the backend through syndication and/or international deals.
+It’s long been a pain point for showrunners working with streaming services that there have been no opportunities to make money on the backend through syndication and/or international deals.

 However, with this new deal with Comedy Central, Netflix is making it abundantly clear that it has plans to expand beyond its flagship site.
 Earlier this month, Netflix announced it would be partnering with Sirius XM to create a radio comedy channel slated for January 2019 and filled with standup from the service’s deep library of specials.